j-morano/buffer_manager.nvim/README.md

 </div>

+:warning: Currently in pre-alpha - may have bugs or instability :warning:

 ## The never-ending problem

 I want to move easily between buffers, without relying on complex plugins with a thousand features or thinking in advance about marking buffers to access them later.